 Researchers at Queen Mary University wanted to find out whether the so-called 'gateway' theory - that the use of a nicotine product is likely to lead to increased use of cigarettes - is true.
 To do this, they compared developments in different countries with very different legislation on alternative nicotine products.

-"We can clearly see that the countries that have more liberal legislation around products such as e-cigarettes and snus have not had more smokers as a result."
-Lion Shahab, a professor of behavioural science specialising in nicotine and addiction, told Medical Express.
+"We can clearly see that the countries that have more liberal legislation around products like e-cigarettes and snus have not had more smokers as a result."
+Lion Shahab, a professor of behavioural sciences specialising in nicotine and addiction, told the Medical Express.